tommeier/rails-prg/README.md

 end
 ```

-The key for us to enable full Post-Redirect-Get is to pass the errors over the redirect and resetting on to the object on the redirected page.
-This is simply performed by the flash object (one request only).
+To enable full Post-Redirect-Get for errors, the object has to be reinitialized after the redirect with both the set params and the new errors via the flash object (one request only).
+For security reasons, this will raise errors unless `permitted` params are passed for the redirect (see [strong parameters](http://api.rubyonrails.org/classes/ActionController/Parameters.html)).

 Using `Rails-Prg` and to implement full POST-REDIRECT-GET this action (and any other change action such as `create`) should be changed to the following.